NanoCommons/workshops/2021-12-08/SPARQLendpoint/answers_nanosafetyRDF.md

 ### Exercise 5 - Federated query & BONUS question

-  Get names of KEs based on ids through federated query to AOP wiki
+For each KE, can you find out which AOP it belongs to and what the associated AO is, using AOP wiki

   ```SPARQL
   PREFIX dcterms: <http://purl.org/dc/terms/>